-- 41. A pre-construction biological resources survey shall be conducted within the area that is screened and within areas adjacent to the driveway on the day after screening. - a.
-The permittee shall plan to remove vegetation from within the screened area no more than one day after completion of the pre-construction biological resources survey. - b.
+- 38. A pre-construction biological resources survey shall be conducted within the area that is screened and within areas adjacent to the driveway on the day after screening, in compliance with the following requirements: - The permittee shall plan to remove vegetation from within the screened area no more than one day after completion of the pre-construction biological resources survey. - b.
 Laborers shall use handheld tools to remove the vegetation.
 Using handheld tools will allow wildlife, including special-status species, a chance to escape and reduce the potential of them being crushed by heavy machinery. - c.
 A biologist shall monitor vegetation removal to capture and relocate wildlife as necessary.
-The biologist shall hold a CDFW Scientific Collectors Permit authorizing handling of invertebrates, reptiles, amphibians, and mammals. - 42.
+The biologist shall hold a CDFW Scientific Collectors Permit authorizing handling of invertebrates, reptiles, amphibians, and mammals. - 39.
 Initial grubbing and grading shall occur three to seven days after vegetation has been cleared from the proposed development area/grading limits.
 The delay between vegetation clearance and the grubbing and grading activities allows wildlife, including special-status species, a chance to escape and reduces the potential of them being crushed by heavy machinery.
 A biologist shall monitor grubbing and grading to capture and relocate wildlife as necessary.
-The biologist shall hold a CDFW Scientific Collectors Permit authorizing handling of invertebrates, reptiles, amphibians, and mammals. - 43.
-Fuel modification shall occur on the Project Site after or concurrently with the construction phase of the proposed Project, as directed by County Fire. - a.
-A qualified biologist shall implement the Nesting Bird Survey & Protection Plan before fuel modification occurs. - b.
+The biologist shall hold a CDFW Scientific Collectors Permit authorizing handling of invertebrates, reptiles, amphibians, and mammals. - 40.
+Fuel modification shall occur on the Project Site after or concurrently with the construction phase of the proposed Project, as directed the Fire Department, in compliance with the following requirements: - a.
+A qualified biologist shall implement the Nesting Bird Survey and Protection Plan before fuel modification occurs. - b.
 A qualified biologist shall be present during initial fuel modification activities and shall stake the limits of fuel modification and flag any areas or plants to be excluded from fuel modification.
 The stakes shall remain in place until after fuel modification activities have been completed. - c.
-A qualified biologist shall be present during initial fuel modification activities to ensure that no protected trees or special-status species are damaged by the fuel modification activities. - 44.
-The permittee shall abide by the landscape plan, approved as part of the Project's Exhibit "A," that requires gradual replacement or removal of all non-native plants on the Project Site, including tree of heaven (Ailanthus altissima). - 45.
+A qualified biologist shall be present during initial fuel modification activities to ensure that no protected trees or special-status species are damaged by the fuel modification activities. - 41.
 Any future development on the Project Site or improvements to the approved development shall require a CDP amendment or new CDP.
 Prior to final approval, the permittee shall provide evidence of the recordation of a deed restriction against the property, free of prior liens, including tax liens and encumbrances which the Director determines may affect the interest being conveyed.
 The Director shall approve the text of the deed restriction reflecting this future improvement restriction.
 The deed restriction shall apply to the entirety of the Project Site, and shall insure that any future structures, future improvements, or change of use to the permitted structures authorized by the CDP, including but not limited to, any grading, clearing or other disturbance of vegetation, shall require the approval of an amendment to the CDP or the approval of an additional CDP, and that the exemptions otherwise provided in subsections A.1 or A.2 of County Code Section 22.44.820 shall not apply.
 The permittee shall provide evidence that the deed restriction appears on a preliminary report issued by a licensed title insurance company for the Project Site.

-PROJECT NO. 2018-000819-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2020007063 PAGE 10 OF 10
+PROJECT NO. 2018-001052-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2018003788 PAGE 10 OF 11